Presented to the Fortieth (1973) General Assembly of the Orthodox Presbyterian Church

 The eschatological teaching of Hebrews is “qualified eschatology.”
 Especially in the present passage, the author is concerned to show that, though the covenant community of believers is itself an eschatological phenomenon, there is yet further eschatological fulfillment to be received.
 The church has come, through the Son of God, to Mount Sion now; but equally real, the church is still “on the way” to its destination.
 Within this pattern with its dual focus, “my rest” lies entirely within the scope of what is “not yet.”

 Genesis 2:2.
-The quotation from Genesis (in 4:4) identifies the origin and character of "my rest."
+The quotation from Genesis (in Heb.
+4:4) identifies the origin and character of “my rest.”
 The reference establishes the nature of the antithesis between faith and unbelief that permeates the whole passage.
-The wilderness generation had failed to enter "my rest," not because it was unavailable (having been there "from the foundation of the world"; verse 3), but solely on account of unbelief.
+The wilderness generation had failed to enter “my rest,” not because it was unavailable (having been there “from the foundation of the world,” v.
+3), but solely on account of unbelief.
 On the other hand, believers are certain to enter it.
-Combining Genesis 2:2 with Psalm 95:7-11, the author shows that some are to enter "my rest" in accord with God's design, and some will fail for lack of faith (verse 6).
+Combining Genesis 2:2 with Psalm 95:7–11, the author shows that some are to enter “my rest” in accord with God’s design, and some will fail for lack of faith (v.
+6).

-"Sabbath keeping."
-The central concept of rest is termed a "sabbath keeping" or "sabbath rest" (verse 9).
+“Sabbath keeping.”
+The central concept of rest is termed a “sabbath keeping” or “sabbath rest” (v.
+9).
 This shift in vocabulary is striking, and the author may well have coined the word deliberately.